mikewongtkd/simsa/docs/data-model.md

 - has many Users

-## Cohort
+## Group

 - belongs to an Examination
-- belongs to a Cohort
+- belongs to a Group
-- has many Cohorts
+- has many Groups
 - has many Examinees

 ## Score